Combatchuck/UnifiAccessScripts/README.md

-# Created for use in managing the neighborhood Gate System
+# Created for use in managing the neighborhood gate system

 ```html
 https://store.ui.com/us/en/products/ua-sk-gate
 ```